Kuuuube/Misc_Scripts/scripts_and_programs/osu_collection_factory_tools/README.md

 ### Usage

-- Edit the first line of `start_number.txt` to the collection id to start on
+- Edit the first line of `start_number.txt` to the collection id to start on (the start number will be automatically updated to the most recent id every time the program runs)

 - Run `launcher_auto.py`